 MULTIPLE POSSIBLE COMBINATIONS TO MAKING VEGAN BREAKFAST CASSEROLE RECIPE

-For example, use spicy vegan sausage, black beans, red onions, jalapenos, Skinny Pico de Gallo, avocado and cilantro for a Mexican huevos rancheros casserole.
+For example, use spicy vegan sausage, black beans, red onions, jalapenos, Pico de Gallo, avocado, and cilantro for a Mexican huevos rancheros casserole.

-Regardless of the ngredients, this vegan breakfast casserole recipe makes it easy to incorporate your favorite flavors inside this delicious breakfast casserole recipe.
+Regardless of the ngredients, this vegan breakfast casserole recipe makes it easy to incorporate different flavors inside this delicious breakfast casserole recipe.

-SO, HOW DO YOU MAKE THIS EASY VEGAN BREAKFAST CASSEROLE RECIPE?
+HOW DO YOU MAKE THIS EASY VEGAN BREAKFAST CASSEROLE RECIPE?

 Even though I used a 9 X 12 glass pyrex pan, you can split the recipe in half and make it in an 8 X 8 pan, or even in large muffin pans to freeze and reheat when you want.

 I use sun-dried tomatoes without oil, for example, to avoid using oil.
-Because the sun-dried tomatoes need to be hydrated, I chop them and sautee them with the vegetables for added moisture.
-Then, I add kalamata olives and zucchini.
+Because the sun-dried tomatoes need to be hydrated, chop them and sautee them with the vegetables for added moisture.
+Then, add kalamata olives and zucchini.